-I’m going to get the usual caveats out of the way before I start: microphone removal is often a controversial subject in the rules of photojournalism.
+I’m going to get the usual caveats out of the way before I start.
+Mic stand removal is often a controversial subject in the rules of photojournalism.
 If this type of editing goes against either your ethics or the ethics of your publication, then I do not recommend doing it.

 Secondly, my program of choice is Adobe Photoshop.
 Reiterating things I’ve said before: it looks daunting, but it’s really just Lightroom on steroids with a different interface… give it a try, you might like it!

-Finally, if you missed the first tutorial I wrote, you’ll probably want to check out: How to Edit Concert Photos: Basic Mic Removal, since I’ll be using the main technique used there (Spot Healing Brush) in this tutorial, as well.
-So now you might be wondering: what makes this tutorial “intermediate” vs. “basic”?
+Finally, if you missed the first tutorial I wrote, you’ll probably want to check out: How to Edit Concert Photos: Basic Mic Stand Removal.
+I’ll be using the main technique used there (Spot Healing Brush) in this tutorial, as well.
+Now, you might be wondering: what makes this tutorial “intermediate” vs. “basic”?
 The simple answer is: the Clone Stamp tool.